- Structural Engineer:BPR

-From the architect.
+Text description provided by the architects.
 The Monique-Corriveau Library, housed in the Saint-Denys-du-Plateau church, is an exception, and in a rather unusual way.
 It is a tribute to the career—exceptional for her time—of the Quebec writer whose name it honours.
-This mother of 10 children, to each of whom she dedicated a book, was the author of numerous children’s books and winner of several literary awards.
+This mother of 10 children, to each of whom she dedicated a book, was the author of numerous children's books and winner of several literary awards.

 The St. Denys-du-Plateau Church, a remarkable creation of the late architect Jean-Marie Roy erected in 1964, was part of this renewal (second Vatican Consul), at once architectural and religious.